Skip to main content

 Cymbalta vs. Lexapro: Differences, similarities, and which is better for you

-While Cymbalta and Lexapro are both used to treat these conditions and many others, there are some significant differences between the two medications.
+While Cymbalta and Lexapro are two great options to treat depression and anxiety, there are some significant differences between the two medications.

 Main differences between Cymbalta and Lexapro